If you could choose only one Instructional Activity for Reading what would it be?

 - During shared reading, the teacher frequently pauses and poses challenging questions.
 Without telling the answer, the teacher can scaffold thinking by asking simpler questions that guide student thinking to the right answer.

 - When new and advanced vocabulary words are read, the teacher can prompt student conversations to build word meanings.

 In shared reading, students are reading higher levels of text.
 Of course, the teacher is carrying the load of print, but this can gradually be released to students.
 Their fluency and comprehension will increase much faster than in read-alouds or in silent reading.
 The results are amazing if shared reading is used frequently or daily!

 6. Build Reading Comprehension

 Reading is comprehension.
-All of the activities we do in class are geared towards reading comprehension.
-Shared reading is effective for comprehension because is takes away the burden of decoding from the students.
+All of the activities we do in class are geared toward reading comprehension.
+Shared reading is effective for comprehension because it takes away the burden of decoding from the students.
 It allows them to focus on comprehension.
 Why does shared reading build comprehension?

 It allows students to focus on comprehending more complex text structures and plot structures.
 Complex syntax and sentence structures become easier with shared reading.
 And the increase in fluency and vocabulary also increases comprehension.

 With the right questions and scaffolded questions, shared reading can make the biggest impact on reading comprehension!
 Take a look at TeamTom’s drawing conclusions task cards that can be used for shared reading.
 They have embedded scaffolded questions to build comprehension skills.